Ronald F Wick

 Prior to joining Cohen & Gresser, Ron was a Partner in Cozen O’Connor’s Washington, D.C. office.
 Ron received his law degree from the Georgetown University Law Center and earned his Bachelor of Arts degree from Cornell University.

 Ron is actively involved in the ABA Antitrust Law Section and currently serves in its leadership.
 He has been recognized in The Legal 500’s antitrust category and has been named one of Washington, D.C.’s Super Lawyers each year since 2017.
-Ron has also been recognized by Lawdragon in the publication’s 2022 list of 500 Leading Litigators in America for his work in the antitrust and competition space.
+Ron has also been recognized by Lawdragon in the publication’s 2023 and 2024 lists of 500 Leading Litigators in America for his work in the antitrust and competition space.

 Ronald F. Wick focuses his practice on litigation concerning trade regulation, antitrust, and commercial disputes.
 He has represented clients at the Federal Trade Commission,…